bebe03/python-bitcoinlib-scripting/README.md

 *CBlock, CTransaction, CTxIn, COutPoint, CTxOut*

-These scripts isolate each of the objects and then display the objects properties.
+The example scripts in this repo isolate each of the objects and then display the objects properties.

 #### Donations & Support